 - Single-molecule resolution lets you capture sequence data with over 99% single-molecule accuracy

 - Epigenetics that can be explored through direct detection of base modifications during sequencing

-If this introductory video peaked your interest, you can learn more about the Sequel II System, the advantages of SMRT Sequencing, or explore our resource library to learn how scientists worldwide are using SMRT Sequencing to advance their science.
+If this introductory video piqued your interest, you can learn more about the Sequel II system, the advantages of SMRT sequencing, or explore our resource library to learn how scientists worldwide are using SMRT sequencing to advance their science.